2024-01-19 03:25:00

 The separate nighttime shootings took place as Tate was walking toward a female acquaintance’s home in Woodbridge and as Smith was exiting a 7-Eleven in Dumfries, carrying a bag filled with food and drink.

 Jurors deliberated for one day before returning their verdict.
-According to prosecutors, witnesses, and text and voice messages displayed during the week-long trial, Canales urged the others to kill rival gang members, or people they suspected of being involved in street activity, so the MS-13 members could be promoted to higher ranks and increase their turf.
+According to prosecutors, witnesses, and text and voice messages displayed during the week-long trial, Canales urged the others to kill rival gang members, or people they suspected of being involved in street activity, so the MS-13 members might be promoted to higher ranks and increase their turf.
 Aguilera was accused, along with others, of shooting Smith in September 2019.

 MS-13 terrorized Northern Virginia by killing at random, witnesses say